Deposit Money

 Another thing that can influence the rate offered for CDs is the strategy of the bank issuing the CD.
 They may want more deposits and are willing to increase what they offer in order to acquire them.

-It’s often constructive to see that a bank is like any business that must buy materials in order to make a product to sell at a profit.
+It’s often constructive to see that a bank is like any business.
+They must buy materials in order to make a product to sell at a profit.
 Only the bank sells the use of money in the form of things like mortgages, business loans, and auto loans.
 The materials that they need to issue those loans are deposits from things like savings accounts and certificates of deposit.

 Another way to increase the supply of money is when the Federal Reserve lowers the “fund rate” of money.
 When interest rates drop, it is less expensive for banks can borrow money from the Federal Reserve.